lexibank/tlopo/out/references.md

 - <a id="source-Valentine1963"> </a>Valentine, C. A. 1963.
 Men of anger and men of shame: Lakalai ethnopsychology and its implications for sociopsychological theory.
 Ethnology 2.
 - <a id="source-VanDeusen1972"> </a>Van Deusen, H. M. 1972.
 Marsupials.
 In Peter Ryan, 1972: 711-714.
 - <a id="source-Vanoverbergh1972"> </a>Vanoverbergh, Morice.
 1972.
 Isneg-English dictionary.
 Oceanic Linguistics Special Publication No. 11.
 Honolulu: University Press of Hawai’i.
+- <a id="source-vanderVeen1940"> </a>Veen, H. van der.
+1940.
+Tae’ (Zuid-Toradjasch)–Nederlandschwoordenboek.
+The Hague: Nijhoff.
 - <a id="source-Verdcourt1979"> </a>Verdcourt, Bernard.
 1979.
 A manual ofNew Guinea legumes.
 Lae: Office ofF orests, Division of Botany.
 - <a id="source-Verheijen1982"> </a>Verheijen, Jilis A.J.
 1982.
 Dictionary ofManggarai plant names.
 Canberra: Pacific Linguistics.
 - <a id="source-Verheijen1984"> </a>Verheijen, Jilis A.J.
 1984.
 Plant names in Austronesian linguistics.
 Nusa 20.